 If you do your own maintenance, check the bike over before leaving for long trips.
 If you don't do your own, take the bike to your friendly local

 bike shop for a safety check and tune-up.
-Check out this site for hints.

 Suggested Basic Bicycle Equipment